 How to change the order of blocks

-Moving blocks up and down is a piece of cake in Gutenberg.
-When you hover over the block you want to move, you will see up and down arrows appear in the top left side of the block view.
-By clicking the up arrow, you will move the current block up, above the previous block, by clicking the down arrow you will do just the opposite.
+Moving blocks up and down in Gutenberg is a piece of cake.
+When you select a block, you will see the up and down arrows appear on the top left side of the block’s view.
+By clicking the up arrow, you will move the current block up, above the previous block, by clicking the down arrow, you will do just the opposite.

 Most common blocks

 Paragraph block is a simple text block where you can add all your paragraph text.
 You can change the text font size, color, and background in the block settings view.
 You can also align text, make it bold or italic, just as you would in the previous WP editor.